 The C language has many built-in operators and provides various types of operators.
 A symbol that instructs the compiler to perform specific mathematical or logical functions is known as an operator.
 In the C programming language, operators are symbols that tell the compiler how to carry out particular operations, such as arithmetic, logical, relational, or bitwise operations.
 These operations are performed using mathematical operators in programming languages like C and C++.
 The different types of operators available in C include arithmetic operators, relational operators, logical operators, bitwise operators, and more.
 There are numerous operators available in the C programming language.
 We’ll examine the supported operators in C, the various types of operators, and operator precedence in this post.

 Operators in C

 Operators use one or more operands to perform an action.
-Operators are symbols that inform to the computer to carry out operations with operands.
-The operations could be mathematical, logical or relational.
-C Language provides a rich set of operators.
+Operators are symbols that tell the computer how to perform operations with operands.
+Operations could be mathematical, logical, or relational in nature.
+The C programming language has a large number of operators.

 Types of Operators in C

 Operators are classified as follows based on their application.

 - Arithmetic operators

 - Logical operators

 - Unary operators